Carmel Eliash: Biography

 Edward (later Carmel) Eliash was born in Baghdad.
 His father was an Austrian doctor who arrived in Iraq with a League of Nations delegation.
 In 1949, he joined an underground Zionist movement, and made Aliyah to Israel illegally through Iran.

 He joined Kibbutz Ramat David and became a member of Mapam.
 In 1950, he served as the representative of the Kibbutz Movement at the "Sha'ar Ha-'aliyah" ("The Gate of Aliyah") immigration camp.
 Afterwards he served as the representative in Atlit.

-In 1952, he was drafted into the Israeli Defense Forces and stationed at a base close to Tirat Carmel, then a major absorption center for immigrants from Iraq, Morocco and Romania.
+In 1952, he was drafted into the Israel Defense Forces and stationed at a base close to Tirat Carmel, then a major absorption center for immigrants from Iraq, Morocco and Romania.
 Eliash met his future wife Badria in Tirat Carmel and decided to settle there permanently.

 Upon his release from the army he worked in security at a local factory and then moved to Autocars Co., one of the founding car industries in Israel, which manufactured the Susita, Carmel and Sabra.
 He persuaded the company owner Yitzhak Shovinsky to build a factory in Tirat Carmel, which became an important source of employment for the local inhabitants.